Thermal and thermoelectric responses of hot QCD medium in time-varying magnetic fields: Thermal transport in hot QCD medium

 The coefficients $\alpha_i$ for the particular choice of magnetic field are obtained by substituting Eq.~(\ref{12}) and Eq.~(\ref{12.1}) in Eqs.~(\ref{11})-(\ref{1.111}).
 Employing the forms of distribution function and magnetic field as in Eq.~(\ref{II.19}), the heat current takes the form as,

 where $\textbf{b}$ is the direction of the chosen $\textbf{B}$ and $\dot{\textbf{B}}$.
-The first term in Eq.~(\ref{1.111}) is the leading order contribution to heat current in the medium.
+The first term in Eq.~(\ref{1.111}) denotes the leading order contribution to heat current in the medium.
 The thermal conductivity $\kappa_0$ takes the form as follows,